-“Endo” in Greek means “inside”, while “odont” means “tooth”.
+“Endo” in Greek stands for “inside”, while “odont” stands for “tooth”.
 As such, endodontic treatments target the inside of the tooth.
 Root canal procedure in Ottawa in a type of endodontic treatment.

-To better understand endodontic treatment, it is useful to know the anatomy of the tooth:
+To better understand the details of endodontic treatment, it is useful to know the anatomy of the tooth:

-- The pulp is the soft tissue located under the white enamel of the tooth and below a hard layer called dentin.
+- The pulp is the soft tissue located under the protective coat of enamel of the tooth and below a hard layer called dentin.

 - This pulp contains nerves, blood vessels, and connective tissue and produces the surrounding dentin tissues during tooth development.

 - The pulp extends from the tooth crown to the root tips, where it connects to the surrounding tissues.

 - The pulp is important while the tooth is growing and developing.
 However, a mature tooth lacking the pulp can still easily survive, because the tooth continues to be nourished by the surrounding tissues.

 Does a Root Canal Hurt?

 During the treatment, the patients are given anesthesia, making the root canal procedure no more painful than any other standard dental treatment, such as getting a filling or tooth extraction.
 However, a root anal is typically more numb or sore following the procedure, and can cause slight discomfort for a few days.

 How do You Know if You Need a Root Canal?